cvine21/food-delivery-service/README.md

 ``` sh
 $> npx json-server db.json
 ```
-5. Open `index.html` file in your favourite browser.
+5. Open the `index.html` page with your favourite browser or run a live or local server.